pascal-wolf/two-agent-approach/README.md

 # Multi-Agent LLM Approach

-This repository focuses on the analysis of airport reviews taken from the [skytrax dataset](https://github.com/quankiquanki/skytrax-reviews-dataset/blob/master/data/airport.csv) available on github.
+This repository focuses on a Multi-Agent LLM approach in which different agents are able to answer qualitative and quantitative questions.

 ![alt text](/images/demo_ui.png)